With cross training for runners, you really can’t get much better than cycling.

 - Increase the volume of intervals.

-My preferred session: 6-8 x 3minutes at my 20minute cycling power*, 60 seconds recovery at half interval intensity.
+My preferred session: 6-8 x 3minutes at my 20-30minute cycling power*, 60 seconds recovery at half interval intensity.

-Important point: unless, you’re looking to develop cycling specific strength, keep cadence at close to running cadence.
-And remember to double cycling cadence to find the equivalent running cadence e.g. 90rpm (cycling) = 180spm (running)
+Important point: unless you’re looking to develop cycling specific strength, keep cadence at close to running cadence.

-As these intervals are shorter, heart rate is less beneficial for controlling intensity, and power is the best option.
+As these intervals are shorter and more intense, heart rate is less useful for controlling intensity, and power is a better option.
+Another option is speed.

 Why I like Supra-threshold intervals:

-You get a similar training effect to the equivalent running intervals – aerobic capacity, lactate threshold, muscular endurance – without the associated fatigue, DOMS and eliminating the impact.
+You get a similar training effect to the equivalent running intervals — aerobic capacity, lactate threshold, muscular endurance — without the associated fatigue, DOMS and eliminating the impact from running.

-I find these particularly good for maintaining running fitness when you can’t run.
-As an example, using these cycling workouts helped me to maintain running fitness, following a 2-week break from running due to a Soleus strain.
+These are great for maintaining running fitness when you can’t run.
+As an example, using these cycling workouts helped me maintain running fitness during a 2-week break from running due to a Soleus strain.

-In terms of specificity for running, this session is more suited for 5k training, but can work well for any distance from 3k to 10k race distances.
+In terms of specificity for running, this session is more suited for 5k training, but is great for any distance from 3k to 10k race distances.

-One point to note here: these are on the high end of intensity, so don’t attempt these unless you have a high level of conditioning.
+One point to note here: these are on the top end of intensity, so don’t attempt these unless you have a sufficient level of conditioning.

 2-4* x (5 x 30secs interval, 30secs easy), with 3-5minutes easy cycling between sets.